 • Preheat oven to 160 C (320 F).

 • Place the blanched almonds in a baking tray and drizzle with 2 tablespoons of olive oil.
-Bake in the oven until lightly tan, about 20 min (middle shelve).
-Give the almonds a good stir halfway through cooking.
+Bake in the oven until lightly tan, about 20 min.
+Give the almonds a good stir halfway through baking.

-• In a nut grinder or a food processor transfer the roasted almonds and add the caster sugar, 2 tablespoons orange blossom water, cinnamon and salt.
+• Once the almonds are cold enought to handle, transfer them in a nut grinder or a food processor and add the caster sugar, 2 tablespoons orange blossom water, cinnamon and salt.
 Process until all the almonds are finely ground.

 • Preheat oven to 180 C (350 F).